ashwinkumar12345/intro_to_html/README.md

 You can nest links in lists as well

 <a name="imglinks"></a>
-> ## Adding Images as Links
+> ## Adding images as links

-You can convert an image to a link as follows
+You can convert an image to a link as follows:

 ```
 <a href="http://www.google.com">